anktd23/laptop-price-prediction/README.md

 # Laptop Price Prediction
 ## Problem Statement :
-* Designed a web app that predicts the price of the laptop given the configurations.
+- Designed a web app that predicts the price of the laptop given the configurations.
-* Scraped the laptops data from smartpix.com using selenium and BeautifulSoup package
+- Scraped the laptops data from smartpix.com using selenium and BeautifulSoup package
-* Use various ML/DL approach to find best model.
+- Use various ML/DL approach to find best model.
+- Automate it using MLOPs.
-* Deploy model using flask library on cloud.
+- Deploy model on cloud using.
 ## Web Scraping
-Data is scraped from smartpix.com website using selenium & BeautifulSoup.
+Data is scraped from **smartpix.com** website using **selenium & BeautifulSoup**.
 Extract the different features of the laptops such as:model name,price,score,processor, no of cores,storage,ram,display,os,warranty etc.